We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vaginal yeast infection is a common fungal infection of the genitals.
 It causes inflammation, irritation, itching, and vaginal discharge.
 It most commonly affects women, but men can get it too.

-Vaginal yeast infections, also called vaginal Candidiasis or vulvovaginal Candidiasis (VVC), are experienced by as many as 3 out of 4 women during their lifetime.
-Most women experience at least two infections.
+Vaginal yeast infections, also called vaginal Candidiasis or vulvovaginal Candidiasis (VVC), are experienced by as many as

 This article will look at the causes, symptoms, and diagnosis of yeast infections, as well as medication and home remedies.

 - Itching, burning, or irritation of the vagina or vulva, which is the tissue surrounding the vagina